cosinekitty/astronomy/source/kotlin/doc/-astro-time/to-date.md

 #### Return

-a UTC Date object for this AstroTime value.
+A UTC Date object for this AstroTime value.